The 9 best cycle routes in Wales

 Winding alongside the famous River Wye and passing through The Kymin – a popular picnic spot with dashing views across Wales – the Peregrine Path is a fabulous ride for all the family.

 King Arthur’s Cave is another point of interest along this route.
-It’s said to have been inhabited by humans during Palaeolithic times, with woolly mammoth remains also previously found nearby.
+It’s said to have been inhabited by humans during Palaeolithic times, and woolly mammoth remains have also previously been found nearby.

 8. Swiss Valley

-It should be clear to you by now that the Welsh countryside is full of old, disused railway lines.
+It should be clear by now that the Welsh countryside is full of old, disused railway lines.
 In fact, most of the nation’s cycle routes are built around them.

 The Swiss Valley route is no exception.